voussoir/etiquette/README.md

 <details><summary><strong>Setting up via pythonpath</strong></summary>

 - The repository you're looking at right now is `D:\Git\Etiquette`.
 The toplevel `etiquette` folder is the main package.

-We want the repository to be treated as an alternative lib directory, because the package is a child of it.
+    The pythonpath points to directories that *contain* the packages you need to import, not to the packages themselves.
+Therefore we point to the repository.

     Windows: `set "PYTHONPATH=%PYTHONPATH%;D:\Git\Etiquette"`
     Note the semicolon to delimit paths.